 - Custom Orthotics and Shoe Lifts for Scoliosis

-When a scoliosis has become chronic (as in adult scoliosis) it is important to first warm up and rehabilitate the shortened connective tissues and other the structures around the spine.
+When a scoliosis has become chronic (as in adult scoliosis) it is important to first warm up and rehabilitate the shortened connective tissues and other structures around the spine.
 By using Active Release Techniques for scoliosis to loosen shortened the specifically shortened connective tissues surrounding the postural muscles of the spine, thus preparing these muscles to be lengthened and strengthened.

 This can be achieved manually or with the use of a specialized Flexion/ Distraction table designed to elongate and unwind the spine as the ART is applied to the shortened postural muscles.
-This table is equipped with specialized corrective harnesses that to isolate the abnormal lateral curvatures of the spine that need to be restructured and pulled back into correction.
-This also help rehabilitate the discs of the spine that have become somewhat rigid and inflexible due to the structural changes associated with the chronic scoliosis.
+This table is equipped with specialized corrective harnesses that to isolate the abnormal lateral curvatures of the spine that need to be restructured and pulled back into a correction.
+This also helps rehabilitate the discs of the spine that have become somewhat rigid and inflexible due to the structural changes associated with chronic scoliosis.

 It does this by helping reshape the rib cage and de-rotate the spine with breathing techniques and isometric exercises.
-Based on a simple and elegant idea of body blocks where the shoulder girdle, torso and pelvis are opposing blocks, each rotating against the other, creating the 3 dimensional deformity associated with scoliosis.
-The Schroth Method uses mobilization techniques designed to expand the flat areas of the ribcage, while de-rotating the spine with breathing.
+Based on a simple and elegant idea of body blocks where the shoulder girdle, torso, and pelvis are opposing blocks, each rotating against the other, creating the 3-dimensional deformity associated with scoliosis.
+The Schroth Method uses mobilization techniques designed to expand the flat areas of the ribcage while de-rotating the spine with breathing.
 These exercises are done in a wide variety of functional positions including sitting, standing and walking.

 Gait retraining exercises are utilized to re-educate the muscular patterning of the body that will eventually become the new default pattern.
 While these exercises are taught by our trained therapist in our scoliosis treatment facility in Orange County, they are then intended to be done by the patient at home on a regular basis.
-This phase of care is critical to providing lasting changes in the body and prevent relapses of the old patterns of movement that lead to the scoliosis.
+This phase of care is critical to providing lasting changes in the body and prevent relapses of the old patterns of movement that lead to scoliosis.

 While scoliosis specific exercises are quite helpful for both adolescents and adults, it is important to carry over these corrected movement patterns into ones daily activities.
 Patients are encouraged to become more aware of their posture and consciously correct it during the course of their normal daily activities but often, this is not enough.